Freiberg University of Mining and Technology: Student body

-Freiberg is a highly international university.
-Among its 4,061 students in 2018, 24% were foreign students.
+In winter 2024/25 4,389 students were enrolled at TUBAF, 83% in STEM-programs, 33% of whom were female.

+52% of the students were from foreign countries.
 There are double degree agreements with universities in China, France, Ghana, Italy, Poland, Russia, Thailand, and others.
 About 30% of the doctoral degrees awarded by the university are given to foreign students.